ankishb/ml-toolbox/tutorials/ml-short-notes.md

 - It just learn the mean of cluster, but it can be modified to `GMM` to capture variance
 - Our `z` is one-hot vector, if we use `probability` vector, then it will be called probabilistic clustering or `soft-clustering`

+> 1. Minimize the intra-cluster distances  2.
+Maximize the inter-cluster distances  3.
+However, K-Means is implicitly based on pairwise Euclidean distances b/w data points.
+4. SStotal = SSwithin + SSbetween.
+So, if SSwithin is minimized then SSbetween is maximized.

 ```python
 @kmean algo (hard-clustering)
 1. Find optimal clustering id (labels)